DHTMLX/scheduler-docs/data/what_s_new.md

 + Finnish and Dutch locales are added
 + Chinese locale is added
 + Portuguese translation is added for scheduler
-+ time_picker tempalte is introduced
++ time_picker template is introduced
-+ event_date tempalte is introduced
++ event_date template is introduced
 + incorrect layout in case of multi-week events (#808)
 + incorrect rendering of editor in IE6
 + incorrect event-bar size in complex dynamic patterns